NASA's Artemis II mission to send astronauts around the Moon and back will not launch until 1 April 2026 at the earliest.

 Artemis II rehearsal

-This includes a full launch countdown practice and demonstrating the ability to load over 700,000 gallons of liquid hydrogen and liquid oxygen into the rocket.
+This included a full launch countdown practice and demonstrating the ability to load over 700,000 gallons of liquid hydrogen and liquid oxygen into the rocket.

-The Artemis II launch window opens on 6 February 2026, but the final timing of the launch will depend on technical readiness and orbital constraints, NASA says.
+All this means that April is now the likely launch window for Artemis II, but the final timing of the launch will depend on technical readiness and orbital constraints, NASA says.

 Artemis II launch periods